F0lak/dm_open_ref/ref/notes/radial_blur (filters).md

 +   filter(type=\"radial_blur\", \...)
 <!-- -->
 Args:
-+   x+ Horizontal center of effect, in pixels, relative to image center
++   x: Horizontal center of effect, in pixels, relative to image center
-+   y+ Vertical center of effect, in pixels, relative to image center
++   y: Vertical center of effect, in pixels, relative to image center
-+   size+ Amount of blur per pixel of distance (defaults to 0.01)
++   size: Amount of blur per pixel of distance (defaults to 0.01)

 Blurs the image by a certain amount outward from the center, as